ZiadSharaf/Car-Sales-Project/README.md

 ## 📌 Conclusion and Recommendations
 - Light vehicles are more profitable overall — focus on their production and marketing
 - Invest in high-performing models with strong resale value
-- Manufacturers like Lincoln and Saturn demonstrate strong technical metrics
+- Manufacturers like Lincoln,Saturn and Porsche demonstrate strong technical metrics
-- Dashboards can be used for future forecasting and decision-making

 ---